 This point is more widely accepted: You should accept critique.
-But still there is so many people who does not accept critiques very well.
-First, I think I made my point clear when I said that nobody does something perfect at first (or ever).
-But sometimes people think because they are experienced, opinion from less-experienced individuals is not worth even listening.
-There is something dangerous about experience; it blocks basic reasoning and common sense with layers of assumptions.
-Most of the time that is good because you don't have to profoundly reason everything you do, but that also means you're less thorough and it can be easy to miss something.
+Still, there is so many people who don't take feedback well.
+First, I think I made my point clear when I said that nobody does something perfectly in their first attempt (or ever).
+But sometimes, people think because they are experienced, opinion from less experienced individuals is not worth listening to.
+There is something dangerous about experience, we take shortcuts instead of using reasoning and common sense, because we use layers of assumptions.
+Most of the time that is good because you don't have to reason everything you do, but that also means you're less thorough and it can be easy to miss something.

-Following that, that's why I critique and I expect to be criticized on my work.
-Of course, constructive critique.
-I specially like to present some task simplified to someone with no experience on the topic because the new point of view can be something completely different.
-Sometimes it can result in something that makes no sense, but at least give it a thought instead of rejecting it (see Ad Hominem Fallacy).
+Following that, that's why I give feedback and expect to be criticized on my work.
+Of course, constructive criticism.
+I specially like to present a problem I'm working on in a simplified version to someone with no experience on the topic, because the new point of view can be something completely different.
+Sometimes, it can result in something that makes no sense, but at least give it a thought instead of rejecting it (see Ad Hominem Fallacy).

 Simplicity is not King

-There is this saying that Simplicity is King, as well as KISS.
+There is this saying that Simplicity is King, as well as the KISS principle.
 And I actually agree for the most part.
-But don't be fooled in thinking that if something is really really simple, it is perfect (“if it cannot be simplified, it cannot be improved” is wrong).
-Even if a wheel is the embodiment of simplicity, maybe on the overall problem you shouldn't be using a wheel at all, a lever would be more appropriate.
+But don't be fooled into thinking that if something is really really simple, it is perfect.
+“If it cannot be simplified, it cannot be improved” is wrong.
+Even if a wheel is the embodiment of simplicity, maybe you'd been better of using a lever instead.

 Mark something as Finished

-Yes of course, for practical issues we need to mark some things as finished to keep advancing on to new tasks.
+For practical purposes, we need to mark some things as finished to move on to new tasks.
 But be aware of that.
 We live in a Draft, every system, product or service you use is a draft.
 And that's why everything can be hacked some way or another.
 Have you ever heard this expression?
 “90% of the projects are 90% finished”.
 It is spot on.

-Also the thought that if we spend infinite time in something it will be finished is completely wrong.
-It is similar to Zeno's Paradox of the Tortoise and Achiles; every step you take will take you half the remaining closer to the goal, but you'll never reach it.
+Also, the idea that if we had infinite time to work on something it would eventualy be finished is completely wrong.
+It is similar to Zeno's Paradox of the Tortoise and Achiles; every step you take will take you half of the remaining closer to the goal, but you'll never reach it.

-All of that was kind of philosophical, so I would like to finish this post with some practical applications of this theory.
+All of that was food for thought, so I would like to finish this post with some practical applications of these ideas.

-First, I think this is the root explanation of why Copy & Paste Programming is wrong.
-The whole point on doing something is to learn from it, so if you're going to copy/paste something, you better understand exactly what are you adding to your project.
+First, I think this is the root explanation of why Copy & Paste Programming is so wrong.
+The whole point of doing something is to learn from it, so if you're going to copy/paste a piece of code, you better understand exactly what you are adding to your project.

-From the fact that everything you do is a draft, it can be deduced that the probability of doing your best at first is not 100%.
+From the fact that everything you do is a draft, it can be infered that the probability of doing your best at first is not 100%.
 That's why it is important, at the start, to think different solutions to a problem.
 Or said differently, it is important to make different drafts before choosing which one to go on with.
-The technique known for using this concept is Brainstorming, and I would recommend to use it quite often.
+One technique that leverages this concept is Brainstorming, and I would recommend to use it quite often.

-Every time you need to improve something, maybe you should start by deleting some.
-When it was done, probably some expendable things where included.
-It is then an improvement to hack the unessential away.
-And it helps you to understand more the problem if you have clarity of what is done.
-For example, every time I start something from a template or a boilerplate, my first step is to check everything that has been included and delete whatever I think is not necessary for my project.
+Every time you want to improve something, maybe you should start by deleting unnecessary parts.
+If the project is old, it's likely that some things that were important at the time are not relevant anymore.
+It is then an improvement to remove the unessential.
+And it helps you to understand the problem better if you have clarity on what is there.
+For example, every time I start something from a template or boilerplate, my first step is to check everything that has been included and delete whatever I think is not necessary for my project.

-And of course, this post is a draft, so let me tell you what you think could be improved.
+And of course, this post is a draft.
+So let me know if you think that something could be improved!